1. Home

 Select a SmartEvidence framework

 When a student creates a portfolio (i.e. a collection of pages) they can select the relevant framework from a drop-down menu on the Edit page.
-They can change the framework if they have not put an annotation onto a page within the portfolio.
+They can change the framework up until the point where they have added an annotation onto a page within the portfolio.

 Add an annotation block